apache/incubator-devlake/README.md

 <img src="https://user-images.githubusercontent.com/3789273/128533901-3107e9bf-c3e3-4320-ba47-879fe2b0ea4d.png" width="450px" />

-We use [Grafana](https://grafana.com/) as a visualization tool to build charts for the data stored in our database.
+We use <a href="https://grafana.com/" target="_blank">Grafana</a> as a visualization tool to build charts for the data stored in our database.
 Using SQL queries we can add panels to build, save, and edit customized dashboards.

 All the details on provisioning, and customizing a dashboard can be found in the [Grafana Doc](docs/GRAFANA.md)